Merlin Attractions in London: Full List + Money Saving Tips

 Merlin Entertainments has a strong presence in the capital, with five main attractions that are perfect for family fun, rainy days or as part of a sightseeing adventure.
 Each one offers a different experience, and the best part is that four of them are within walking distance of each other (they’re literally all in the same spot!) – making it easy to bundle your day out, save some cash and avoid dragging the kids all over London.
 Here’s a closer look at the London Merlin Attractions to help you to decide which are the best options for your day out:

-Which Merlin Attractions are in London and money-saving tips, frugal mum travel guide, photo of the london eye
+Merlin Attractions in London, frugal mum travel guide, photo of the sea life london aquarium

-Located just next door to the London Eye and the SEA LIFE London Aquarium, Shrek’s Adventure is an interactive storytelling attraction that immerses little ones in the magical world of Shrek and his friends.
+Located next door to SEA LIFE London, Shrek’s Adventure is an interactive storytelling attraction that immerses little ones in the magical world of Shrek and his friends.
 Recommended for kids under 10 years old, the experience is full of fun with live shows and hilarious characters like Donkey and Princess Fiona.
 The little ones can join in on the adventure, explore various themed rooms and meet the beloved characters along the way.
-It’s another indoor attraction too which is helpful for entertaining the kids when the weather isn’t great, and under 2s can enter for free.
+It’s another indoor attraction too, which is helpful for entertaining the kids when the weather isn’t great, and under 2s can enter for free.
 For more information, click here to head to the Shrek’s Adventure website.

-For families with older children or teenagers who love a good scare, The London Dungeon is a thrilling way to explore the darker side of the city’s history.
+One of the best Merlin Attractions for older kids and teenagers (who love a good scare!), The London Dungeon is a thrilling way to explore the darker side of the city’s history in an immersive way.
 It’s also on the South Bank, alongside the other attractions, making it easy to slot into your day.
 This experience isn’t your average museum – it’s a full-blown theatrical performance with live actors, jump scares, special effects and there’s even a ride thrown in too.
 You’ll journey through plague-ridden streets, encounter Sweeney Todd and meet the infamous Jack the Ripper.
 It’s definitely best for braver kids aged 10+ but, while it’s spooky, it’s also great fun and surprisingly educational.
 For all the details, click here to head to The London Dungeon website.

-Which Merlin Attractions are in London and money-saving tips, frugal mum travel guide, photo of the london dungeon
+Merlin Attractions in London, frugal mum travel guide, photo of the london eye

 A little further afield, Madame Tussauds London is located on Marylebone Road near Baker Street tube station and it’s the original home of waxwork wonders.
 From posing with Hollywood stars like Dwayne “The Rock” Johnson and Beyoncé, to standing alongside historical figures like Queen Elizabeth II and Albert Einstein, the attention to detail is genuinely impressive.
 One of the highlights is the 4D Marvel cinema experience, as well as the ‘Spirit of London’ ride which takes you through the city’s history in a black cab-themed carriage.
 This one can be a great option for teens who want to spot their favourite celebs, and it’s another indoor bad weather option!
 Click here to find out more on the Madame Tussauds website.